Lemonade (NYSE:LMND) Price Target Cut to $32.00

 Lemonade (NYSE:LMND – Get Rating) had its price objective decreased by stock analysts at Piper Sandler from $54.00 to $32.00 in a research report issued to clients and investors on Friday, Price Targets.com reports.
 The brokerage presently has an “overweight” rating on the stock.
 Piper Sandler’s price objective indicates a potential upside of 36.29% from the company’s current price.

 Other equities analysts have also recently issued reports about the company.
 Zacks Investment Research cut Lemonade from a “buy” rating to a “sell” rating in a research note on Tuesday, January 18th.
-Oppenheimer dropped their price objective on Lemonade from $95.00 to $85.00 and set an “outperform” rating on the stock in a research note on Wednesday, November 10th.
 Barclays decreased their target price on Lemonade from $62.00 to $43.00 and set an “equal weight” rating for the company in a research report on Thursday, January 6th.
 Jefferies Financial Group initiated coverage on Lemonade in a research report on Thursday, November 18th.
 They set an “underperform” rating and a $49.00 target price for the company.
+Oppenheimer decreased their target price on Lemonade from $95.00 to $85.00 and set an “outperform” rating for the company in a research report on Wednesday, November 10th.
 Finally, JMP Securities decreased their target price on Lemonade from $130.00 to $95.00 and set an “outperform” rating for the company in a research report on Wednesday, November 10th.
 Four equities research analysts have rated the stock with a sell rating, two have assigned a hold rating and three have issued a buy rating to the company.
 According to MarketBeat.com, the company has a consensus rating of “Hold” and an average target price of $48.78.

 Shares of NYSE:LMND opened at $23.48 on Friday.
 The stock’s fifty day simple moving average is $33.67 and its two-hundred day simple moving average is $53.58.
 Lemonade has a 1-year low of $18.12 and a 1-year high of $132.88.
 The stock has a market cap of $1.45 billion, a PE ratio of -5.97 and a beta of 1.96.